damianhakert/damianhakert.github.io/source/posts/2016-09-06-resolving-merge-conflicts-from-the-gitlab-ui.html.md

 A merge is a way of combining two sets of changes made in different branches.
-In GitLab, we handle this with [Merge Requests][mr], which are requests to merge the changes we've made to a file (or a group of files), from a [feature branch][fb] into another branch, for example, `master`.  (`master`, for example).
+In GitLab, we handle this with [Merge Requests][mr], which are requests to merge the changes we've made to a file (or a group of files), from a [feature branch][fb] into another branch, for example, `master`.

 When the merge request is merged, the changes from `new-feature` are added to `master`.
 This happens by looking at all of the changes made in `master` since the `new-feature` branch was created, and all the changes made in `new-feature`, and applying them to the files changed.

-Most of the time, git can do this automatically, but sometimes it can't.
-For instance, if we changed a line in our `new-feature` branch, but that line was also changed in `master`, git doesn't know which line to accept.
-When this happens, someone needs to manually tell git which line to use which creates a **merge conflict**.
+Most of the time, Git can do this automatically, but sometimes it can't.
+For instance, if we changed a line in our `new-feature` branch, but that line was also changed in `master`, Git doesn't know which line to accept.
+When this happens, someone needs to manually tell Git which line to use, which creates a **merge conflict**.

-(For this post, we will just concentrate on conflicts within a file.
-However, renames and deletions can also cause conflicts, and we [plan on supporting those][20665] in the future.)
+**Note:** for this post, we will just concentrate on conflicts within a file.
+However, renames and deletions can also cause conflicts, and we [plan on supporting those][20665] in the future.
+{: .note}

 ## Why are conflicts a problem?